-- Pay per service. $10 for folding and sorting laundry, $5 for watering the plants, $10 for vacuuming and sweeping floors.
+- Pay per service.
+For example - $10 for folding and sorting laundry, $5 for watering the plants, $10 for vacuuming and sweeping floors.

 - Bump up the hourly rate.
-If your sitter is at your home for five hours, and you request they unload the dishwasher, throw a load of laundry in and vacuum before you come home, increase the hourly rate to reflect the additional work.
-If you are unsure what to bump it to, think about what you would pay for the services alone, and how much time it would take, and divide that by the number of hours your sitter is working.
+If your sitter is at your home for five hours, and you request they unload the dishwasher, throw a load of laundry in, and vacuum before you come home, increase the hourly rate to reflect the additional work.
+If you're unsure what to bump it to, think about what you would pay for the services alone, and how much time it would take, and divide that by the number of hours your sitter is working.

 - When in doubt, ask the sitter!
-Get their thoughts on how much more they would charge for the additional services you desire.
+Get their thoughts on how much more they would charge for the additional services you'd like.